A Tale of a King: Summary

 The boy tells Singi he wishes to marry her, and she says he must ask for her brother's permission up in Heaven, so she conjures up a string ladder and bids him climb it, without thinking either of his sister or of her.
 The boy begins to climb and up there, begins to worry about his sister, causing the ladder to cut off and him to fall to earth and die.
 Singi revives him and repeats the warning, but he thinks of Singi while climbing the second time and falls to his death again.
 Singi revives him a second time, and he obeys her warnings this time, reaching Narayana in Heaven.
 The boy prostrates before the deity and explains the motive for his visit, and Narayana agrees to let Singi marry the human boy if she consents to it.
 The god also allows the boy to take gold, jewels and other wealth before going down.
 The boy climbs down the ladder, spends some time with Singi, then returns with her to the golden palace.

-Preparations for the boy and Singi's wedding are arranged and invitations are sent to monarchs and rulers, but the people worry that the boy has no parents to give away the daugther and welcome the daughter-in-law.
+Preparations for the boy and Singi's wedding are arranged and invitations are sent to monarchs and rulers, but the people worry that the boy has no parents to give away the daughter and welcome the daughter-in-law.
 At the wedding ceremony, the bridegroom knows that his parents are there among the crowd of monarchs, but cannot tell which, so a test is prepared: the boy's mother would have her breasts brimming with milk.
 However, none of the queens present cannot produce milk, so they question king Cākru-Cōkru, who was invited to the ceremony, if he had any other wife somewhere.
 They send for the disgraced queen Ratna, demoted to work in the garden, cook horse-gram and eat a little morsel of rice.
 She is given new clothes and attend the wedding.
 Once there, a lady presses her breasts: a jet of breastmilk leaves her right breast to enter the boy's mouth and another from the left breast to the girl's, proving their relation.
 The male twin marries Singi, and king Cākru-Cōkru takes them home.
 The boy hacks up queen Vajra as her punishment, and lives with Singi, his sister and his mother.